TakeprofitTechnology/ReleaseNotes/Takeprofit hub.md

 ## Version 2025.11.07.669 (7 November, 2025)
 ### Changes
-* Added an option to hid B-book accounts in deals' filters.
+* Added an option to hid B-book accounts in orders, deals and positions filters.

 ## Version 2025.10.29.604 (29 October, 2025)
 ### Changes